 - Did your child(ren) feel safe and attended to in their care?

 - How did the sitter relate to your child?

 - How highly would you recommend the sitter's services and would you hire the sitter again?

 - What did you pay the sitter?

-If you would like to perform background checks on any perspective sitters, you must, under federal law, obtain written permission from the prospective provider before running these checks.
-You can run checks to obtain information on the sitter's driving record, possible criminal record, lawsuits and bankruptcies.
+If you would like to perform background checks on any prospective sitters, you must, under federal law, obtain written permission from the prospective provider before running these checks.
+You can run checks to obtain information on the sitter's driving record, possible criminal record, lawsuits, and bankruptcies.
 There are many background check companies offering their services over the internet.

 - Explain any alarm systems and how they work.
 Give the sitter code words in case of an accidental alarm.